 The caves of Benagil are also among the Algarve’s most unique and famous attractions.
 Praia de Benagil is only another 2 kilometres west of Praia da Marinha, although, unfortunately, you can’t access the caves on foot.
 The additional cliff walk is outstanding, though, and is well worth it if you have the time and energy.
 However, if you want to see the caves you will have to join a boat tour from either Benagil or Armação.
 Of course, you can also continue on all the way to Carvoeiro to complete the entire 7 Hanging Valleys trek, roughly 15 km in total (one-way).
 Unfortunately, we did not complete the route because we didn’t want to hire transport in the midst of the coronavirus restrictions.
 In different times, though, you could take a bus or taxi in one direction and walk the other.

 For some reason, the Vila Lara Resort in Porches is the only one in the entire region that blocks access to the cliffs, so you need to go up into town to detour around it.
-There is actually a tricky little trail from Cova Redonda through/past the Pestana Viking Resort to Praia de Nossa Senhora da Rocha, if you want to fully maximize your cliff time.
+Although there is actually a tricky little trail from Cova Redonda through/past the Pestana Viking Resort to Praia de Nossa Senhora da Rocha, if you want to fully maximize your cliff time.
 Look for the trail on the other side of the fence along the stairs to Cova Redonda and then at Pestana Viking you pass through a public gate to reach the trail along the edge.

 With movement between towns severely limited and plenty of time on our hands, we were determined to choose a location that would offer us a good range of walking each day and a sampling of the best of Portugal’s hiking trails.
 It turns out that Armação de Pera – a place we hadn’t even heard of until a few days before we showed up there – offered the perfect mix of supplies (5 different grocery stores) and scenery (in every direction) and great walks in the Algarve area.
 Boasting the Algarve’s typically perfect weather, even in early spring, we were very happy with our choice and would highly recommend it to people looking for a quiet, affordable base with good walking, beautiful beaches and amazing scenery nearby.